School of Theology & Christian Ministry

 What experiences will I have?

 Along with classroom-based instruction, students in the youth ministries major will complete a practicum, gaining ministry experience in a setting appropriate to their future work.
-Practicums are customized according to each student’s interests and ministry goals.
-These are typically done in local churches, but practicums have also included work in summer youth camps, national parks, inner-city ministries, national church agencies, and other settings.
+Internships are customized according to each student’s interests and ministry goals.
+These are typically done in local churches, but internships have also included work in summer youth camps, national parks, inner-city ministries, national church agencies, and other settings.

 Participation in service